yuxiangsun/RTFNet/README.md

 ## Dataset

-The original dataset can be downloaded from MFNet project home [page](https://www.mi.t.u-tokyo.ac.jp/static/projects/mil_multispectral/).
+The original dataset can be downloaded from MFNet project home [page](https://www.mi.t.u-tokyo.ac.jp/static/projects/mil_multispectral/), but you are encouraged to download our preprocessed [dataset](http://gofile.me/4jm56/rUAHlGwbB) .
-[Here](http://gofile.me/4jm56/rUAHlGwbB) is our preprocessed dataset.

 ## Pretrained weights